esskay0000/RedBlue/README.md

 Once the RSS data is in the proper format (a sparse matrix with words as features and documents as instances), we pass it to our fitted model, which predicts if articles are "red" (Republican) or "blue" (Democratic).

+## Attribution

+We generated our word cloud from an [open-source Python word cloud package](https://github.com/amueller/word_cloud).
+The words are from Democratic and Republican presidential primary debates.